jgoodhcg/2018-jgood-blog/content/md/posts/2020-01-26-expo-shadow-cljs-starter.md

 {:title "A template for Expo apps with Shadow CLJS" :layout :post :tags []}

-The best path I've seen for web developers, familiar with the React stack, to make a native app is -- Expo.
+The best path I've seen for web developers, familiar with the React stack, to make a native app is -- [Expo](https://expo.io).
 It's an easy technology transition and a well maintained project.

 ## Why

-To be honest, I would prefer if the world ran on webapps.
-Progressive web apps should be your first consideration though.
-If your project can fit within [what web can do]() then go for it.
-Web apps should be a great open standard for mobile solutions.
-I would love it if  Google and Apple opened their platforms up to web apps.
-They might if enough popular apps are web apps.
+To be honest, I would prefer if the world ran on progressive web apps (PWAs).
+If your project can fit within [what web can do](https://whatwebcando.today/) then go for it.

 Sometimes a PWA won't cut it.
 Device capabilities like push notifications [^] and geofencing are only available to native apps.
 The stores can also be a marketing boon.
-When those things are important then the solution is a native app.

-An impediment for me are the Android and iOS stacks.
-[Like a lot of people](), coming from a web background, I'm most familiar with React apps.
-I don't want to learn two new stacks and write two identical projects in them.
-Immediately I narrow down to React Native as a solution.
-From there I add another filter -- Clojure.
+My day job needed a native app and so did one of my personal projects.
+Geofence ability was an important feature for my personal project.
+My day job wanted a presence in the app stores and the ability to do push notifications to all users.

+For my personal projects I also want to use [Clojure]().
 Clojure is a great general language.
 [There]() are a [bunch]() of [reasons]() to use it.
 There are a few flavors but I've been using ClojureScript (CLJS) the most.
 It compiles to Javascript.

 ## How
 This post is about how to setup  a native app project that uses Expo and CLJS.
 To get started I made [a template repository]().
 It has a selection of opinionated library choices.
 It's also forked from [the best solution]() I've seen for compiling CLJS for Expo.